HOW MAAP SUPPORTS OUR COMMUNITY:

 MAAP offers unhoused community members material aid, access to resources, organizing opportunities and support.
 The core of our work is providing a low-threshold space free of criminalization, harassment, and judgement twice a week including regular organizing meetings.
 At MAAP, people access material aid of their choosing and resources they identify as necessary or important to meet their needs.
 People are treated with dignity and respect.
 One participant described MAAP as “a community where I can actively work towards escaping my homelessness, meet my basic needs and help others do the same.
 Where my contributions are valued and I'm able to fight for my community”.

-Pre-COVID MAAP provided support to over 2,000 unhoused and underhoused community members each year - with 96 organizations referring participants to MAAP for material aid by appointment.
-Our core participants and unsheltered community members, who are least connected to systems of support, drop in for support and stayed to use the space to meet their unmet needs.
+Pre-COVID MAAP provided support to over 2,000 unhoused and underhoused community members and people surviving persistent poverty each year - with 96 organizations referring participants to MAAP for material aid by appointment.
+Our core community, most of whom are surviving poverty unsheltered on the street, dropped in for support and stayed to use the space to meet some of their most basic unmet needs.
 Since March 2020, we have operated outside in the front yard of MAAP and through encampment and street outreach with volunteer support almost entirely from our unhoused organizers.
-From March - December 2020 we made 4,214 physically distant but emotionally and materially meaningful connections with unhoused community members.
+From March 2020 - December 2021 we made over 8,000 physically distant but emotionally and materially meaningful connections with unhoused and underhoused community members.

 MAAP meets unmet basic needs by providing free material aid: